raviqqe/mlir-rs/README.md

 ## Contribution

-Melior is still the alpha stage as well as the MLIR C API.
+Melior is still in the alpha stage as well as the MLIR C API.
 Contribution is welcome!
 But, note that the API is unstable and can have breaking changes in the future.

 ### Naming conventions